Exponential-Workload/pkgs/packages/@3xpo/timedout/README.md

 # @3xpo/timedout

-Microlibrary for making promises with timeouts.
+Compromise-less Microlibrary for making promises with timeouts.

 ## Installation